yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br><br>

-`Improve 3D pretraining strategies by combining Self-Distillation & Diffusion Losses / Flow-matching Losses`
+**Improve 3D Pretraining Strategies by Combining Self-Distillation & Diffusion Losses**

 - Combine the representation learning strengths of self-distillation models—such as DINOv2, which excels at segmentation and classification—with the high-fidelity feature capabilities of current generative diffusion models
 - Begin by fine-tuning a 3D point cloud diffusion model (e.g., PointDif) and integrating self-distillation losses inspired by DINOv2, or contrastive-like regularizers as introduced in Diffuse and Disperse